Is Vitamin C interfering with

 Virtually eliminate Vitamin C worries with Chemstrip urine test strips

 Vitamin C can interfere with urinalysis results.
-At high concentrations in urine samples, vitamin C can produce false negative results — particularly with regard to glucose or blood (hemoglbin).1
+At high concentrations in urine samples, vitamin C can produce false negative results — particularly with glucose or blood (hemoglbin).1

 There's a simple solution to help prevent false-negative blood and glucose results.
 Chemstrip urine test strips — for visual analysis or for automated testing with the Urisys 1100® urine analyzer.
 Only Chemstrip urine test strips help reduce Vitamin C interference.
 That’s because they’re designed with an iodate-impregnated mesh layer that oxidizes ascorbic acid and virtually eliminates the possibility for vitamin C interference.2